LupoA/lsdensities/README.md

 python3 -m build
 ```

+This will create a new subdirectory 'dist'.
 Then, one can install the distribution package

 ```bash
 cd dist/